auralluring/ProjectEuler/README.md

 The Project Euler challenges that I have attempted (note: there are some that I do not have record of as they were done before i started keeping them).
-Mostlypython, though I may try some other languages as well.
+Mostly python, though I may try some other languages as well.
 If it has a number in the title, that means I've finished it.